znatri/GPU-Image-Processing/readme.md

 https://www.geogebra.org/m/qtwNw524

-# Provided Code
-Download the PROVIDED CODE Download PROVIDED CODE that includes a regular Processing file in Java, as well as several vertex and fragment shaders in the data folder.  **Important Note:**  The provided code is for Processing Version 3.
-If you are using Processing Version 4, you will have to change the call getCount() to getAmount() at the last line of the p4_gpu.pde file.

 # Images: Initial and Final Results
 The first image below shows what the example code should show on the screen when you run it.
 If you run the provided code and do not see sheep on the left and a translucent blue card on the right, your graphics card is probably very old.
 If this turns out to be the case, please seek out the another computer to use.